munificent/craftinginterpreters/book/the-lox-language.md

 ## Data Types

-In Lox's little universe, all matter is made of atoms and those atoms are the built-in data types.
+In Lox's little universe, the atoms that make up all matter are the built-in data types.
 There are only a few:

 *   **<span name="bool">Booleans</span> –** You can't code without logic and you can't logic without Boolean values.
 "True" and "false", the yin and yang of software.
 Unlike some ancient languages that repurpose an existing type to represent truth and falsehood, Lox has a dedicated Boolean type.
-We may be traveling light on this expedition, but we aren't *savages*.
+We may be roughing it on this expedition, but we aren't *savages*.

     <aside name="bool">

     Boolean variables are the only data type in Lox named after a person, George Boole, which is why "Boolean" is capitalized.
 He died in 1864, nearly a century before digital computers turned his algebra into electricity.
-I wonder what he'd think to see his name graffitied all over the billions of lines of Java code in the world.
+I wonder what he'd think to see his name all over billions of lines of Java code.

     </aside>